 Have you ever tried making oobleck with your kids?
 Oobleck - a slime that possesses the properties of both a liquid and solid - is simple to make using cornstarch and water.
-We decided to spice up this ordinary sensory recipe by adding some glitter and food coloring.
+We decided to spice up this ordinary glitter oobleck recipe by adding some glitter and food coloring.
 The kids loved exploring this messy substance and we even added some marbles for more sensory fun.

 If you are interested in purchasing supplies for this activity, affiliate links are provided at the end of this post.